 - Add salt according to size of jar.

 - Pour boiling water, leaving a 1" head space.

 - Use a damp rag and wipe off the rim.

 - Put a ring on, and tighten pretty tight.

 - Process jars in a pressure cooker.

-- Process, where I live I use 10 pounds pressure for 25 minutes for quarts, and 20 minutes for the pints.
+- To process where I live (which is high altitude) I use 10 pounds pressure for 25 minutes for quarts, and 20 minutes for the pints.

 - When using beans, boil on the stove top for about 10 minutes before you eat them.